Car battery corrosion is a normal sign of battery wear and tear.

 1. Vented Hydrogen Gas

-The conventional lead-acid battery is filled with an electrolyte solution of sulfuric acid and water.
+The conventional lead-acid battery contains an electrolyte solution of sulfuric acid and water.

-A chemical reaction in the battery generates an electric current, which in turn produces hydrogen gas that’s released through top venting blocks.
+A chemical reaction in the battery generates an electric current, producing hydrogen gas that’s released through top venting blocks.
 The gas can also leak through the fissure where the battery post meets the plastic casing.

 This vented hydrogen gas reacts with other gases and substances in the engine compartment, resulting in corrosion.